Keyboard shortcuts

 Advanced GPU Rendering

-For full control over the rendering pipeline (custom vertex buffers, compute shaders, multiple passes), implement the GpuRenderer trait and use GpuSurface.
+ShaderSurface is limited to single-pass fragment shaders.
+For full control over the rendering pipeline (custom vertex shaders, multiple passes, compute shaders), implement the GpuRenderer trait and use GpuSurface.

 #![allow(unused)]